susam/nq/dev/README.md

      make pub
      ```

-  7. Publish to website.

-  8. Make a new release on GitHub.
+  7. Make a new release on GitHub.

-  9. Make a new release on Codeberg.
+  8. Make a new release on Codeberg.

- 10. Share on Mastodon.
+  9. Share on Mastodon.

- 11. Share on newsletter.
+ 10. Share on newsletter.

- 12. Share on IRC.
+ 11. Share on IRC.

 [LICENSE.md]: LICENSE.md
 [CHANGES.md]: CHANGES.md